Alexis-Marion/Bioluminescence-Diversification-Sharks/README.md

 `used script (PyRate_run.sh)`

-<p align="justify"> The script provided in this section is rather simple, and runs a BDCS (birth-death with constrained shifts) analysis on 20,000,000 generations on the genus dataset including singletons, with diversification shifts every 5 Myrs and integrating preservation shifts from the 1.1 section.
-Here, to be computationally efficient, we choose to parallelise our run on 20 CPU.</p>
+<p align="justify"> The script provided in this section is rather simple, and runs a BDCS (birth-death with constrained shifts) analysis on 20,000,000 generations on the genus dataset, including singletons, with diversification shifts every 5 Myrs and integrating preservation shifts from the 1.1 section.
+Here, to be computationally efficient, we choose to parallelise our run on 20 CPUs </p>

 ### 1.3 Assess convergence